gyao1487/module-1-challenge-code-refactor/README.md

 ## Installation

-You can view the webpage at
+You can open the webpage in your web browser using this URL:

 ## Usage